Root-DE/Applied-Cybersecurity-Django/README.md

 The tools build upon are all open-source and actively maintained.
 These are [Syft](https://github.com/anchore/syft) and [Grype](https://github.com/anchore/grype) which are maintained by [Anchore](https://github.com/anchore) as well as the [SLSA framework](https://slsa.dev/).

 ### Syft
++ mention available formats

 ### Grype
++ we build an image that contains grype and syft

 ### Supply Chain Levels for Software Artifacts (SLSA)
 SLSA is a security framework that has been developed to prevent tampering, improve integrity, and secure packages and infrastructure in projects.
 Under given conditions, an attacker could exploit various attack vectors within a supply chain.
 SLSA differs between